Countervailing power

-Countervailing power, or countervailance, is the idea in political theory that the wielding of power by two or more groups, centers, or sets of interests within a polity can, and often does, yield beneficial effects through productive opposition and containment between opposing forces.
-As a political concept, it resembles those of agonism, agonistic pluralism, and checks and balances, encapsulated in the often-quoted phrase from Federalist No. 51 that "ambition must be made to counteract ambition."
+Countervailing power, or countervailance, is the idea in political theory which suggests that the wielding of power by two or more groups, centers, or sets of interests within a polity can, and often does, yield beneficial effects through productive opposition and containment between opposing forces.
+As a political concept, it resembles those of agonism, agonistic pluralism, and checks and balances, encapsulated in the often-quoted phrase from Federalist No. 51 that "ambition must be made to counteract ambition".
 The notion of countervailance has been applied in both politics and economics.

+Political theory

 In political theory, countervailance dates back at least to Medieval times, especially in reformist Roman Catholic and early Protestant movements.
 The Conciliar Movement, although ultimately ending in failure to reform the Catholic Church, "raised issues that are fundamental in all domains of social organization, and it contributed to the understanding of the general principle of countervailance, which eventually became the foundation of modern constitutionalism."
 The constitutional organization of government, which implies moderation achieved through countervailing forces, stands in contrast to polities where power is concentrated, unchecked, and can be used despotically.
 Examples of the latter include principalities where "various princes were absolute rulers in their domain", absolutist monarchies, and modern authoritarian and totalitarian governments.

 17th-century England was an important setting for the development of countervailance theory.
 It was during this period that "the operational dynamics of the system developed in accordance with the countervailance model of government."
 While the trend reversed somewhat under the power of Oliver Cromwell and the era of the later Stuarts, and was therefore rather uneven over the flow of the 17th century, the Glorious Revolution of 1688 "firmly established the principles of dispersed power and checks and balances as the central pillars of English constitutionalism."

 Contemporary research in political science and constitutionalism emphasizes the importance of countervailance for democratization and democratic stability.
 A 2021 study found that power dispersion and countervailance during constitution-making encourages the development of institutions that protect opposition parties from arbitrary use of executive power without unduly impairing majority rule, thus fostering democracy.